 Morgagni hernia and eventration of the diaphragm could be additional considerations.
-Bronchial cysts are also a possibility, but one would expect to see bronchial epithelium lining the cyst on histology.
-Localized pericardial effusion is an additional differential, in which one would expect to see fluid between the layers of the pericardium.
+Bronchial cysts are also possible, but one would expect to see bronchial epithelium lining the cyst on histology.
+Localized pericardial effusion is an additional differential in which one would expect to see fluid between the pericardium layers.
 Additionally, a plethora of different types of congenital cysts can be considered, such as esophageal duplication cyst or neurenteric cysts, but their typical location can sometimes differentiate these.

 The general prognosis is excellent for pericardial cysts, not unexpected when one considers that the vast majority of patients are asymptomatic.
 Spontaneous resolution of lesions has even been reported.
 Though exceedingly rare, life-threatening conditions can occur.
 In these cases, the prognosis varies and is dependent upon the tailored management of symptoms.